keldaanCommunity/pokemonAutoChess/changelog/patch-3.4.md

 - Critical hits for abilities now also applies "on critical" effects, such as fairy splash damage
 - Critical chance for special damage is now computed once and no longer per target.
 Previously, an area of effect ability could trigger critical hit on only part of the targets.
 - Improve the accuracy of abilities Aqua Jet, Flame Charge, Volt Switch and Flame Wheel.
+- On-KO effects are now triggered even when target has Resurection, Fossil revive or Max revive

 # UI
 - Prevents picking a mythical when your bench is full.
 Add an informative message